 Appropriate Body Services

 Thank you for visiting our Appropriate Body.
-Dfe and TRA
+DfE logo

 The Harris Institute’s Teaching School Hubs are designated by the Department for Education to operate three Appropriate Bodies in each of our TSH regions: